-Measuring by weight means you won’t be scooping honey out of a measuring spoon or trying to level off cocoa powder without getting a fine dusting all over your counter.
-If you love one-pot meals, you should try one-pot measuring and see how it goes!
+Measuring ingredients by weight means you won’t be trying to scoop honey out of a measuring spoon or leaving a fine dusting of cocoa powder all over your counter as you level it off.

 But you can’t fill it to the tippy top or you’ll spill water everywhere as you carry it from the sink to the mixing bowl, so you might leave 1/8 inch of headroom between the lip of the cup and the water line.